AARC-lab/ACC2026/README.md

 If you encounter any issues while running the models, please feel free to contact me at mi1499@uah.edu

-Md Saiful Islam
+&copy; 2026 Md Saiful Islam and Rahul Bhadani

-PhD Student, Electrical & Computer Engineering

-University of Alabama in Huntsville

-AI, Autonomy, Resilience, and Control (AARC) Lab